 During the first quarter 2014, the Company entered into Amended and Restated Employment Agreements ("Employment Agreements") with each of the Company's Co-CEOs.
 Per the Employment Agreements, each of the Co-CEOs is to receive base grant equity awards in the form of restricted shares of the Company's common stock.
 As of December 1, 2013, David Portnoy and Mark Portnoy were granted 70,270 and 59,459 shares of the Company's common stock, respectively.
 The shares shall be issued under the Company's 2012 Stock Plan and will vest 1/3 upon grant, 1/3 on December 1, 2014 and the remaining 1/3 on December 1, 2015.
-The fair value of the shares vested as of February 28, 2014 was \$80,000 and is reflected as selling, general and administration expenses in the accompanying consolidated statement of operations.
+The fair value of the shares vested as of August 31, 2014 was \$80,000 and is reflected as selling, general and administration expenses in the accompanying consolidated statement of operations.
+These shares are not reflected as outstanding in the accompanying financial statements as they were issued subsequent to the balance sheet date.
+As of August 31, 2014, there was approximately \$100,000 of total unrecognized compensation cost related to the non-vested shares of restricted common stock.

 The Employment Agreements also provide for the grant of restricted shares of the Company's common stock based on certain performance measures being attained by each of the Company's Co-CEOs.
 The Employment Agreements state if David Portnoy and Mark Portnoy are employed by the Company on November 30, 2014, then no later than February 15, 2015, the Company will grant up to 186,487 and 162,163 shares of restricted common shares, respectively, based on certain performance thresholds, as defined in the agreements.
-In additional 186,487 and 162,163 shares of restricted common shares, respectively, based on similar performance thresholds, as defined in the agreements.
+In addition, if David Portnoy and Mark Portnoy are employed by the Company on November 30, 2015, then no later than February 15, 2016, the Company will grant up to an additional 186,487 and 162,163 shares of restricted common shares, respectively, based on similar performance thresholds, as defined in the agreements.
+As of August 31, 2014, there was approximately \$7,500 of total unrecognized compensation cost related to the non-vested performance-based shares of restricted common stock.